Norse Myths at Waldorf

 Odin is often referred to as the All-Father and Frigg as the mother of the gods.
 In some myths, under some names, Frigg is the mother of the German people.
 (Steiner celebrated Germanic/Nordic culture.
 Germans and the gods sprang from the same loins.)
 However, she is also sometimes portrayed as having extremely loose morals.
 She is the goddess of love, goddess of the night.

-The universe began as a magical void, Ginnunagap.
+According to Norse mythology, the physical universe began as a magical void, Ginnunagap.
 Odin and his two brothers brought forth the earth from the primordial sea; ultimately the earth will sink into that sea again.
-The three gods breathed life into two tree trunks, thus creating the first human couple, Askr and Embla.
+Odin and his brothers breathed life into two tree trunks, thus creating the first human couple, Askr and Embla.

 The celestial hierarchy periodically shifts as the fortunes of competing gods wax and wane.
 Odin has sometimes been supplanted by others at the top of the hierarchy.
 His general preeminence is connected, however, to his occult wisdom — he has drunk from the fountain of wisdom at the base of Yggdrasil.
 He paid a price — he had to pluck out one of his eyes at the fountain.
 (In one version of this myth, the sacrifice of Odin's eye is demanded by the gargantuan decapitated head of the god Mimir, which guards the fountain.
 In another myth, Odin impales himself and hangs for nine day from Yggdrasil, so that he may learn to read mystic runes.
 In Anthroposophy, such runes are a celestial script, the Akashic Record, from which initiates may obtain all knowledge.)